hslatman/caddy-crowdsec-bouncer/README.md

 This repository contains a custom CrowdSec Bouncer that can be embedded as a Caddy module.
 It consists of the follwing two main pieces:

-* The CrowdSec Caddy App
+* A Caddy App
-* The CrowdSec Caddy HTTP Handler
+* A Caddy HTTP Handler

-The App is responsible for communicating with a CrowdSec Agent via its *Local API* and keeping track of the decisions of the Agent.
+The App is responsible for communicating with a CrowdSec Agent via the CrowdSec *Local API* and keeping track of the decisions of the Agent.
 The HTTP Handler checks client IPs of incoming requests against the decisions stored by the App.
 This way, multiple independent HTTP Handlers can use the storage exposed by the App.